Whew, 2020 is over.

 2020 held once unimaginable news.
 Perhaps the biggest headline was Coronavirus.
 Though well informed Americans had heard about a respiratory problem, coronavirus, spreading globally in January it may not have come to mainstream attention until the Trump team declared it a public health emergency in early February.
 By March America was fully involved in the Covid-19 pandemic and norms began to collapse.
 At years end 92% of all the souls dead from Covid were 55 years of age or older.
-Now, we move into 2021 heavy with the loss of 344,000 people (and still counting) whose lives were taken by Covid-19.
+Now, we move into 2021 heavy with the loss of 344,000 people whose lives were taken by Covid-19.

 Though America has had pandemics before this one, Covid-19, is enabling doctors and scientists to learn more about our immune system than at any other time in history according to the Scientific American, and that bodes well for future understanding and breakthrough therapies.
 We also learned that global coordination is crucial to fighting flu, pandemics and potential viruses because Covid-19 made it crystal clear that we live in an interdependent global world.
 Lessons from Covid came pouring in for people in all walks of life.
 Businesses learned to build contingency plans and value employees, arts organizations learned to get even more creative to reach audiences, restaurants learned new ways to nourish customers, parents learned how to teach their kids and so forth.
 It was a year of adapting and learning.
 It was a year of trying very hard to reach audiences, customers, and, in some cases even our own families.
 It was a time of bonding together.